squid-cache/squid-cache.github.io/Squid-2.7.rst

 <<Include(RoadMap/Squid2, ,1,from="^##content27",to="^##endcontent27")>>

+Packages of squid 2.7 source code are available at http://www.squid-cache.org/Versions/v2/2.7/

 === The Future ===

 With two Squid releases now provided and supported.
 The core developers gathered to discuss what alternatives could be taken other than further splitting the code between two branches.